taiamiti/taiamiti.github.io/_portfolio/ear_landmarks.md

 categories: [Computer Vision, Deep Learning, 2D detection]
 client: MyFitSolutions (https://myfit-solutions.com)
 ---
 In order to design custom eartips, 3d scans of the ear and its canal are required.
-A solution based on deep CNNs has been developped in order to track ear landmarks during the scan.
-Inspired by facial landmarks research, a deep learning based solution was trained on a proprietary database to detect ear landmarks from smartphone scans.
+A solution based on CNNs has been developped in order to track ear landmarks during smartphone scaning.
+Inspired by facial landmarks research, a deep learning based solution was trained on a proprietary database to detect ear landmarks.
 The solution achieved high accuracy and has been deployed successfully.